 This story was originally published and last updated .

 If you're yet to dip your toes into the widget waters, you can up your current selection by long-pressing on a blank area of the home screen, then choosing Widgets from the menu that pops up.
-Any app on your device that has widgets with it will appear in the list — tap and hold on a widget to place it.
+Any app on your device with widgets will appear in the list — tap and hold a widget to place it.

 KWGT Kustom Widget Maker

 If you consider yourself a power widget user, then KWGT is a must: it lets you create your own personalized widgets through a straightforward editor that will make you a master crafter in no time.
-Some art assets require a premium upgrade, but many are available for free, and you can put together your own widgets for digital and analog clocks, live maps, battery and memory meters, music players, simple text messages, and much more.
+Some art assets require a premium upgrade (KWGT is part of the Play Pass for what it's worth), but many are available for free, and you can put together your own widgets for digital and analog clocks, live maps, battery and memory meters, music players, text messages, and much more.

-There's a reason there are so many weather widgets on the app store, and it's that they're hugely useful — see with a quick glance what the conditions are going to be like for the next few hours, days or weeks.
-Overdrop is one of the best weather apps period, and its widgets are informative, elegantly designed, and clear.
-Some of the widgets require a premium upgrade, but there are plenty that you can play around with for free as well.
+There's a reason why there are so many weather widgets on the Play Store — it's that they're hugely useful.
+They allow you to see what the conditions are going to be like for the next few hours, days, or weeks with a quick glance.
+Overdrop is one of the best weather apps period, and its widgets are informative, elegantly crafted, and clear.
+Some designs and layouts require a premium upgrade, but there are plenty that you can play around with for free as well.